 Table 1 shows how many steps are needed when different methods were applied.
-It can be seen when visitedness and preference-based method (the method of Sections 5.2-5.4) was applied, fewer unvisited cells remained.
-When there were cells marked unnecessary to visit (the method of Section 5.4), only 30 steps were enough to visit all the other cells, and in the end 2 out of 3 cells remained unvisited from the marked cells.
-When dynamic preference (the method of Sections 5.3-5.4 and 5.7) was applied fewer steps were needed and fewer cells remained unvisited, too.
+It can be seen that when the visitedness- and preference-based method (Sections 5.2–5.4) was applied, fewer unvisited cells remained.
+When there were cells marked as unnecessary to visit (Section 5.4), only 30 steps were sufficient to visit all the other cells, and in the end, two out of three marked cells remained unvisited.
+When dynamic preference (Sections 5.3, 5.4 and 5.7) was applied, fewer steps were needed and fewer cells remained unvisited.

 Cell visitedness ratio

-The cell visitedness ratio shows the number of the visited cells relative to the number of the cells in each step.
-Figure 23 shows the visitedness ratio for the different methods with different colours.
-Cells which were marked unnecessary in Section 5.4 are also taken into account in the number of cells.
-The legend gives the section number, in which the traversal of the method is presented.
+The cell visitedness ratio represents the number of visited cells relative to the number of cells in each step.
+Figure 23 shows the visitedness ratio for the different methods using different colours.
+Cells marked as unnecessary in Section 5.4 are also included in the number of cells.
+The legend gives the section number in which the traversal method is presented.